 Valve adjustments are not a standalone service.
 They are part of a comprehensive approach to keeping your generator reliable long term.
 Along with oil service, filter replacement, battery testing, and full system diagnostics, valve adjustments help ensure your generator starts quickly, carries load properly, and is ready when the power goes out.

-Valve adjustments are included as part of our semi-annual maintenance options by a certified generator technician when required by your generator’s service schedule.
-This ensures critical engine tolerances are checked and corrected before they turn into performance issues or expensive repairs.
+Valve adjustments can be performed as part of your annual maintenance by a certified Generac generator technician for a small additional feel while we are on-site.
+We will ensure critical engine tolerances are checked and corrected before they turn into performance issues or expensive repairs.

 Routine maintenance is not just about keeping a generator running.
 It is about making sure it works exactly as expected when your home depends on it.